hasan-sh/20-questions/README.md

 ### Arguments:

 - `-q` : Specifies which bot to play against.
 The options are "Entropy", "Base", or "Random".
+More bots are available in different branches.
 - `-o` : Specifies if the opponent is a human or not.
 The options are "True" or "False".
 - `-d` : Sets the development mode.
 When in development mode, questions and answers are printed.
 - `-url` : Specifies the URL of the dataset to use.
 This dataset should be running on a local server.